huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Submission form configuration

-If you have added an intake or submission form to a page within your Uwazi instance, you must whitelist the template(s) that are used to create the  form(s).
+If you have added an intake or submission form to a page within your Uwazi instance, it must be configured to work properly.
 (Learn more about how to add an intake or submission form to your instance.)

 Step 1: Navigate to the **Settings** area and click on **Collection** in the left sidebar.

 Step 2: Toggle on the option of **Public endpoints**.